-In June 2009, Moy Park France Sàrl, a subsidiary of Granite Holdings Sàrl, entered into a $\leq 20.0$ million invoice discounting facility with GE De Facto (the "Invoice Discounting Facility").
-The facility limit was increased $\leq 10.0$ million in September 2016 to $\leq 30.0$ million.
+In June 2009, Moy Park France Sàrl entered into a ≤ 20.0 million invoice discounting facility with GE De Facto (the "Invoice Discounting Facility").
+The facility limit was decreased ≤ 10.0 million in June 2018 to ≤ 10.0 million.
 The Invoice Discounting Facility is payable on demand and the term is extended on an annual basis.
 The agreement can be terminated by either party with three months' notice.
 Outstanding borrowings under the Invoice Discounting Facility bear interest at a per annum rate equal to EURIBOR plus a margin of 0.80%.
-As of April 1, 2018, the U.S. dollar-equivalent loan commitment, borrowing availability and outstanding borrowings under the Invoice Discounting Facility were \$37.0 million, \$24.2 million and \$12.8 million, respectively.
+As of July 1, 2018, the U.S. dollar-equivalent loan commitment and borrowing availability under the Invoice Discounting Facility were \$11.7 million and \$11.7 million, respectively.
+As of July 1, 2018, there were no outstanding borrowings under the Invoice Discounting Facility.